Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 }
 ```

-Its also possible to define `com.github.naoghuman.lib.action.api.TransferData`
+Its also possible to define a `com.github.naoghuman.lib.action.api.TransferData`
 which can store for example `data models`.
 For more informations plz see:
 https://github.com/Naoghuman/lib-action